billynewport/datasurface/docs/Ecosystem.md

 # What is a Data ecosystem?

 Every enterprise has a data ecosystem.
 It comprises all the data within an enterprise, how it moves throughout the enterprise, the technologies used to process, store and move that data.
-Governance is about analyzing the ecosystem and making sure it meets policies designed to ensure best practises, keep the data safe and enforce corporate or governmeny policies/laws on storing sensitive data.
+Governance is about analyzing the ecosystem and making sure it meets policies designed to ensure best practises, keep the data safe, limit liability and enforce corporate or government policies/laws on storing sensitive data.

 Datasurface tries to simplify this ecosystem providing a platform which can describe this ecosystem and then automatically provision as much of the infrastructure to implement it as possible.
+Ideally, it divorces the data producers, data consumers and data transformers from the infrastructure providing the services used to enable these actors to work together.
+These actors should not care about what kind of technology or technologies are being used to enable the shared data ecosystem that exists between these actors over time.
+This ecosystem should be provisioned in the same manner Amazon provides S3 storage.
+Actors consuming S3 storage do not care how Amazon provisions servers, or which brand of disks or network cards etc. They simply use object storage through S3.
+In the same way, we want to bring data ecosystems up to the same level of abstraction.
+How a data ecosystem is implemented, which cloud vendors are used, which databases, how data is moved around should be utterly of no concern to the actors using the data ecosystem so long as it works and obeys policies they may define constraining how an ecosystem can be used.

 ## Creating an empty Ecosystem